Create Your First Cluster

 Last page!
 Review & Launch lets you double check your settings.
 When you’re ready, click Launch.

-It will a little while before your new cluster is ready, so grab your coffee or tea or other hydrating beverage.
+It will take a little while before your new cluster is ready, so grab your coffee or tea or other hydrating beverage.
 When it’s complete, you’ll see your new cluster with all nodes online and all health checks passed.